Dekita/EmbedMD/README.md

 false
 ```
 note: `FIELD`, `FIELDS`, `AUTHOR`, and `FOOTER` elements exprect multiple properties.
 These should be delimited using an `,` character!
 If you dont want to delimit with `,`, then you can set a custom delimiter by setting the `EmbedMD.delimiter`.
 For example, to use `-`;

+note2: If using a hex color code within the `COLOR` field, remove the # or you will get errors!
 ```js
 EmbedMD.delimiter = '-';
 ```